paulfioravanti/paulfioravanti.github.io/_posts/2023-12-07-coding-test-review-culture-amp.md

 Whenever I need to leverage code from third-party libraries, like Terminal Table, I instinctively want to lock down and quarantine its use to a single module with an [adapter][Adapter], rather than have it permeate throughout the codebase.
-What if I need to change table libraries?
-I would rather only have to change one module, than go hunting through the codebase for everywhere its referenced.
+For this application, I would rather only have to change one module if I felt the need to change table libraries, rather than hunt through the codebase to find everywhere it is referenced.
 Therefore, you will only ever see `Terminal::Table` referenced inside `SurveyTool::Report::Table`.

 I have even done the same thing with internal methods like good ol' [`puts`][].
 It may be available everywhere thanks to it being a part of Ruby's [`Kernel`][]